chemharuka/toGainMapHDR/README.md

 Require macOS 15.0+.

+Fully tested on Apple Silicon.
+Not fully tested on Intel Macs, please report any issues.

 PLEASE UPGRADE your system to LATEST version for more compatibility.

 PLEASE UPGRADE your system to LATEST version for more compatibility.